petsc/petsc/doc/faq/index.rst

 - Classical Gram-Schmidt is becoming unstable, try ``-ksp_gmres_modifiedgramschmidt`` or use a method that orthogonalizes differently, e.g. ``-ksp_type gcr``.

-I Get The Error Message: Actual argument at (1) to assumed-type dummy is of derived type with type-bound or FINAL procedures
+I get the error message: Actual argument at (1) to assumed-type dummy is of derived type with type-bound or FINAL procedures
 ----------------------------------------------------------------------------------------------------------------------------

 Use the following code-snippet: